 Collaborators

-Our research group collaborates with numerous researchers and other groups who offer complementary techniques and expertise.
+We collaborate with numerous researchers and other groups who offer complementary techniques and expertise.
 We particularly welcome synthetic colleagues who have interesting molecules for us to study.
 Some of our main (i.e., the most common) collaborators include:Experimental

 Dr. Mark Stockett